Wi-Fi positioning system: Problem statement and basic concepts

-The problem of Wi-Fi based indoor localization of a device consists in determining the position of client devices with respect to access points.
-Many techniques exist to accomplish this, and these may be classified into four main types: received signal strength indication (RSSI), fingerprinting, angle of arrival (AoA) and time of flight (ToF) based techniques.
+The problem of Wi‑Fi–based indoor localization of a device is that of determining the position of client devices with respect to access points.
+Many techniques exist to accomplish this, and these may be classified based on the four different criteria they use: received signal strength indication (RSSI), fingerprinting, angle of arrival (AoA) and time of flight (ToF).

 In most cases the first step to determine a device's position is to determine the distance between the target client device and a few access points.
 With the known distances between the target device and access points, trilateration algorithms may be used to determine the relative position of the target device, using the known position of access points as a reference.
-Alternatively, the angle of arriving signals at a target client device can be employed to determine the device's location based on triangulation algorithms.
+Alternatively, the angles of arriving signals at a target client device can be employed to determine the device's location based on triangulation algorithms.

-A combination of these techniques may be used to increase the accuracy of the system.
+A combination of these techniques may be used to improve the precision of a system.

 Techniques

-Signal strength based
+Signal strength

-RSSI localization techniques are based on measuring signal strength from a client device to several different access points, and then combining this information with a propagation model to determine the distance between the client device and the access points.
-Trilateration (sometimes called multilateration) techniques can be used to calculate the estimated client device position relative to the known position of access points.
+RSSI localization techniques are based on measuring rough relative signal strength at a client device from several different access points, and then combining this information with a propagation model to determine the distance between the client device and the access points.
+Trilateration (sometimes called multilateration) techniques can be used to calculate the estimated client device position relative to the expected position of access points.

-Though one of the cheapest and easiest methods to implement, its disadvantage is that it does not provide very good accuracy (median of 2-4m), because the RSSI measurements tend to fluctuate according to changes in the environment or multipath fading.
+Though one of the cheapest and easiest methods to implement, its disadvantage is that it does not provide very good precision (median of 2–4m), because the RSSI measurements tend to fluctuate according to changes in the environment or multipath fading.

-Cisco systems is using RSSI to locate devices through its Access Points.
+Cisco uses RSSI to locate devices through its access points.
 Access points collect the location data and update the location on the Cisco cloud called Cisco DNA Spaces.

+Monte Carlo sampling

+Monte Carlo sampling is a statistical technique used in indoor Wi-Fi mapping to estimate the location of wireless nodes.
+The process involves creating wireless signal strength maps using a two-step parametric and measurement-driven ray-tracing approach.
+This accounts for the absorption and reflection characteristics of various obstacles in the indoor environment.

+The location estimates are then computed using Bayesian filtering on sample sets derived by Monte Carlo sampling.
+This method has been found to provide good location estimates of users with sub-room precision using received signal strength indication (RSSI) readings from a single access point.